KasiumApps/RaadDeVideoApp/README.md

-# NPO Player library Sample Application for Android
+# ClipQuiz

-## SampleApp:
+## App:

-To get the sample app to run and play videos make sure to add you Bitmovin player license key, NPOTag cloud package key and NPO Player Token signing configuration (Store file for signing release builds is optional to fill in) to your [local.properties](/local.properties) file.
+To get the app to run and play videos make sure to add you Bitmovin player license key, NPOTag cloud package key and NPO Player Token signing configuration (Store file for signing release builds is optional to fill in) to your [local.properties](/local.properties) file.
 Add the following properties with the correct values:

 ```text